 Woman in the Window, 1948

 She stood there, flat-booted feet hip-width apart, the collar of her gray wool coat flipped up to cover the back of her neck.
-It was cold and bright, the morning cloudless and angry, just like her mind.
+It was cold and bright, the morning cloudless and angry, just like her mood.

 She gazed into the Christmas window display of the department store, watching a toy train merrily traverse its tracks.
 She felt a growl traverse her throat as she resented Leland Stanford.